redbrick/docs-old/README.md

 Run `mkdocs serve` to start a local server.

 # Deployment
-Docs are auto deployed to readthedocs.io on commit to master
+Docs are auto deployed to https://readthedocs.io on commit to the `latest` branch.